How to Make Mixed Fruit Jam or Jelly

 How to can mixed fruit jam or jelly

-Top the jars with warmed canning lids and rings, tighten them finger-tight (ie, not too tight), and place in a water bath canner filled with hot water to a depth of at least one inch above the jar tops.
+Top the hot jars filled with jelly or jam with warmed canning lids and rings, tighten them finger-tight (ie, not too tight), and place in a water bath canner filled with hot water to a depth of at least one inch above the jar tops.

 You'll find step-by-step directions on how to can jelly in this post on making Harvest Apple Jelly.
 Use the processing time specified in the recipe you're following.

-When the canning process is finished, leave the jars undisturbed on the counter for 24 hours, then wipe them down, remove the bands if desired and label the jars.
+When the canning process is finished, leave the jars undisturbed on the counter for 24 hours, then wipe them down, remove the bands and label the jars.

 Two half-pint jars of mixed fruit jelly.